Update September 20, 2017: The demo for Forza 7 is now available.

 - Intel i5 4460 3.2GHz or AMD FX-8350

 - NVIDIA GTX 670 or NVIDIA 1050 Ti or AMD RX 550

 What shall it take to run 4k at an acceptable frame rate?
 Microsoft don’t say, but you can download the demo yourself to find out.
-You can always check with our partners at Can You Run It using the widget below.
+Can you run it?
+Check your setup against the Forza Motorsport 7 system requirements.

 Update, September 7:A demo for Forza Motorsport 7 will hit the Windows 10 store on September 19.

 Forza Motorsport 7 releases in October, but you won’t have to wait that long to get your hands on it.
 A demo will be available on September 19, and yes, it’s also on PC.